Jan-van-Waaij/Charon.jl/docs/src/reference.md

 ```
 ns[i_max], τCs[i_max], τAs[i_max], ϵs[i_max]
 ```
 is the MAP estimator.
-If you provide uniform priors, then the MAP estimator is a maximum likelihood estimator, where you maximise over the domain of the prior.
+If you provide uniform priors, then the MAP estimator is a maximum likelihood estimator, where you maximise over the support of the prior.

 ```@docs
 exactposterior